DexerTDP/articles/2025/Nostalgia - March.md

 <ins>**Golden Era**</ins>

-With the regulation of regristering for domains were getting the mainstream domains as .com, .org, .net as well as top country top level domains as . co.uk, .co.jp to name a few.
+With the regulation of regristering for domains were getting the mainstream domains as .com, .org, .net as well as top country top level domains as . co.uk,.co.jp to name a few.
 However there was the usher in of new obsecure domains that were buying at a chance to get in the internet gold rush to have their own presence.

 By 1997, a territory of new zealand named tokelau were getting their own domain country level domain extension that ended in .tk